Kaito Sakaguchi: Move up to super featherweight

 Following his first professional loss, Kaito moved up to super featherweight, a 2.5kg increase in weight from his previous fights.
 He was scheduled to face Shoki Kaneda for the RKS Super Featherweight title at RKS GOLD RUSH VII on November 29, 2020.
 Kaito won the fight by majority decision.

 Kaito was next scheduled to face Takuya Taira, in a 58.5kg bout, at HOOST CUP KINGS KYOTO 7 on March 7, 2021.
 He won the fight by unanimous decision, with scores of 29–28, 30–27 and 30–27.

 Kaito took part in the DEEP KICK super featherweight tournament held at DEEP☆KICK 51 on April 11, 2021, and was scheduled to face Taiki Sawatani in the semifinals.
 The fight was ruled a majority draw after the first three rounds, with two judges scoring it as a 29–29 draw, while the third judge scored it 29–28 for Sawatani.
 Sawatani was awarded a majority decision, after an extension round was fought.

 RISE

 Kaito was scheduled to make his promotional debut with RISE against Keisuke Monguchi at Rise World Series 2021 on July 18, 2021.
 He won the fight by split decision, with scores of 30–29, 30–29 and 29–30.

 Kaito was scheduled to challenge Takuya Taira for the HOOST CUP Japan Featherweight title at HOOST CUP KINGS KYOTO 8 on October 17, 2021.
 He won the fight by unanimous decision after five rounds.

 Sakaguchi faced Kyo Kawakami for the vacant Shoot Boxing Japan Featherweight title at Shoot Boxing 2022 act.2 on April 10, 2022.
 He lost the fight by majority decision, after an extra round was contested.

-Sakaguchi faced the former RISE Featherweight champion Taisei Umei at RISE 165 on February 23, 2023.
+Sakaguchi faced the former RISE Featherweight champion Taisei Umei at RISE 165: RISE 20th Memorial event on February 23, 2023.
 He won the fight by majority decision, with two scorecards of 30–29 and one even scorecard of 29–29.

+Sakaguchi was expected to face the former two-weight REBELS champion Haruto Yasumoto at RISE World Series 2023 Osaka on July 2, 2023.
+Yasumoto withdrew from the fight on June 1, after being hospitalized with compartment syndrome he sustained in a prior fight.
+The fight was rescheduled for August 26, 2023, and took place at RISE World Series 2023 - 2nd Round.
+Sakaguchi won the fight by unanimous decision, with scores of 29–27, 29–28 and 29–28.

+Sakaguchi challenged the RISE Featherweight champion Keisuke Monguchi at RISE 172 on October 29, 2023.
+He lost the fight by unanimous decision, with scores of 50–47, 49–47 and 49–47.

+Sakaguchi faced Ryoga Hirano at Shoot Boxing 2024 act.4 on August 17, 2024.
+He won the fight by unanimous decision.